DavidHellwig/cs2263_hw02/README.md

 To load a list of students from the provided json file click on the "Load Student List" button.
 To read a list of courses from a student, click on the student in the list of students To exit the application, click exit.
+To change the json data, locate json file under the app directly, and directly edit it with a text editor or IDE